4-Month Sleep Regression Roadmap: 9-Step Action Plan to Stop Frequent Night Wakings

 If you have followed the 9-step plan consistently for two weeks and are still seeing hourly wake-ups, you may need to troubleshoot deeper issues like a persistent sleep association or scheduling mismatch.
 This advanced section will help you refine your approach.

-Review these three common clinical roadblocks isolate the cause:
+Review these three common roadblocks to isolate the cause:

 Beyond the Roadmap: Structured Protocols for Persistent Sleep Challenges